Barefoot and Pregnant

 I also contribute my longevity and ability to work pregnant in using quality equipment.
 35" wide electric tables accommodated me and all size clients, so I had plenty of room to stand, walk around the table and not worry about my balance.
 Stable bars that did not bend or sway and two hanging yoga straps provided additional security for direct pressure from all angles.
 I also used a step stool to get up on the table.
 Work smarter, not harder, right?!?

 Having an electric table also allowed me to do seated barefoot work until my last shift at Bull City Soles because of my ability to lower the table extensively and pivot my hips as needed.
 The seated barefoot massage was a blessing for me as I experienced pubis dysfunction pain in my third trimester.
-Being able to do barefoot work seated allowed more focus time on the clients' shoulders AND allow me ME to rest from standing.
+Being able to do barefoot work while seated allowed more focus time on the clients' shoulders AND allow me ME to rest from standing.

 Some procedures had to be adapted to my pregnant body.
 My table warmer could not be on the highest temp.
 I was pregnant through the summer, and a one-hour session on a high setting had me roasting!
 My clients were ok with the temperature, and I provided additional draping for those few who needed more warmth.
 I believe this was because I delivered heat through my feet.
 LOL.
 I had a wall fan pointed up toward the bars to keep me, and my baby bump cool.